adrian154/blog/public/blogposts/discord-qr-code-phishing/blogpost.md

-Here's a guide on how to recognize the Discord QR code scam, which is probably the #1 way accounts get compromised nowadays.
+Here's a guide on how to recognize the Discord QR code scam, which is a common vector through which accounts are compromised.

 It usually starts with a friend DMing you a server invite unprompted.